trueos/trueos-docs/trueos-handbook/advanced.rst

   configuration on all interfaces or to specify the interface to configure, and whether or not to enable SSH.

-* **packages:** used to install additional packages.
-The following package roles are available: "Devel", "FreeNAS", "Office", and "Server".

 * **view:** if you select this option, a read-only copy of the ASCII text file containing the configuration script will be displayed.